Nitu-Kumari-102/project2/README.md

 # New Project1
-This project was created from local system.
+This project was created from local system.c